 ARG!
 Cartoon Animation was founded by Artie Romero.
 Artie has worked in comic books and animation since the 1970s, and has a long list of screen credits, including four movies, six TV series and one PBS TV movie.
 Before entering the animation industry as a director, Artie worked as a comic book artist, editor and publisher.

-The first child of Wilma and Artie Thomas, he was born in 1951 in Springfield, Missouri, and named Artie Edward Thomas, Jr. His parents' marriage produced three more sons before ending in divorce in 1962.
+The first child of Wilma and Artie Thomas, he was born in 1951 in Springfield, Missouri, and named Artie Edward Thomas, Jr. His parents' marriage produced three more sons before ending in divorce.
 Wilma then married Sgt.
 Jose Santiago Romero (1934-2018), who adopted the four boys.

 Artie showed artistic talent as a child, and during his high school years he decided to pursue a career as an artist.
 Artie's work was published in his high school's literary magazine, and he became fascinated with the technical aspects of printing and publishing.
 In 1968 he joined the staff of Carl Gafford's New Milford, Connecticut based fanzine Minotaur as a co-editor.
 In 1969, at his high school in Colorado Springs, Artie recruited other student artists and writers to create their own small magazine, and in January, 1969, the first issue of Platinum Toad appeared.
 Printed on the school's duplicator, it included poems by co-editor Tom Haber, a cover and other artwork by Artie, comics by George Laws, a short story by Martha Ann Kennedy, and assorted artwork by Darrel Anderson and George Laws.